flightlessmango/MangoHud/README.md

 - `gl_size_query = viewport` : Specify what to use for getting display size.
 Options are "viewport", "scissorbox" or disabled.
 Defaults to using glXQueryDrawable.
 - `gl_bind_framebuffer = 0..N` : (Re)bind given framebuffer before MangoHud gets drawn.
 Helps with Crusader Kings III.
 - `gl_dont_flip = 1` : Don't swap origin if using GL_UPPER_LEFT.
 Helps with Ryujinx.
+- `libdrm_sampling` : Use libdrm_amdgpu to calculate GPU utilization.
+Helps with some problematic Vega GPUs.

 ## MangoHud FPS logging